dannysu/hakyll-blog/posts/2014-04-16-not-optimized-for-iphone5.markdown

 ---
 date: 2014-04-16 09:34:58
-title: "Your binary is not optimized for iPhone 5" Issue
+title: "\"Your binary is not optimized for iPhone 5\" Issue"
 tags: Mad Coding, Apple, Start-up, iOS, iPhone, XCode
 ---
 It took me a while to find the solution to this, so I'm blogging to